earthwallet/wallet/README.md

 :white_check_mark: Bitcoin and other multichain support <br/>
 :white_check_mark: Earth Connect (Developer SDK) <br/>
 :white_check_mark: NFT and Token support <br/>
-:white_check_mark: Earth Art Marketplace <br/>
+:black_square_button: Earth Ether (🙊)
-:black_square_button: Core Security Audits & Code Freeze (Q3) <br/>
+:black_square_button: Core Security Audits & Code Freeze (Q2) <br/>
-:black_square_button: Earth DAO (🙊)

-## 🌎 Earth Connect - Build Apps on the Internet Computer with Earth Wallet
+## 🌎 Earth Connect - Build Apps on Bitcoin with Earth Wallet

-Looking to build on the Internet Computer?
+Looking to build on the Bitcoin?
 Earth Wallet enables develoeprs to build applications that are easy and secure.
 This gives both you and your users the peace of mind that their private keys are not exposed to applications, and lets them decide which dapps to sign into.
 To learn more:

 [Check out the documentation](docs.earthwallet.io)

 ## 🚀 Bug Bounty Program Available!!

 We have an on going bug bounty campaign for $10,000 USD, token allocations, as well as full time positions available.
-If you find a bug, or simply have an idea of how to make the code better/faster/more secure, please [join our Developer Server](https://earthdao.co/discord).
+If you find a bug, or simply have an idea of how to make the code better/faster/more secure, please [join our Telegram Chat](https://t.me/eartheans).
 Help create the most secure open source digital asset wallet and own a piece the future!

 To get started, ensure you have: